LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/terminal/introduction.rst

 appear more user-friendly, as you grow more familiar with the commands available, you'll find there can be advantages to using the terminal.

-Using the terminal, you will be able to quickly move throughout your computer's file structure, make new files and directories, remove items from folders, open programs, install programs, and even run programs directly.
+In the terminal, you will be able to:

+- quickly move throughout your computer's file structure
+- make new files and directories
+- remove items from folders
+- install install software
+- open programs
+- run programs directly